Jalen Hurts Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Matchup vs. Los Angeles

-- The Chargers are allowing 216.7 passing yards per game this season, the NFL's fifth-ranked pass defense.
+- The Chargers are conceding 216.7 passing yards per game this year, the NFL's fifth-ranked pass defense.

-- At 1.3 passing TDs allowed per game, the Chargers defense is ranked second in the league.
+- With nine passing TDs allowed this year, the Chargers defense is ranked second in the NFL.

 Recent Performances

-- He also carried the ball seven times for 71 yards, averaging 10.1 yards per carry on the ground.
+- He also ran the ball seven times for 71 yards, averaging 10.1 yards per carry on the ground.

-- Hurts has put up 454 passing yards (151.3 ypg) on 39-of-74 with three touchdowns against one interception over his last three games.
+- Hurts has racked up 454 passing yards (151.3 per game) and has a 52.7% completion percentage (39-for-74) over his last three appearances, tossing three touchdowns and one interception.

-- He's also rushed 30 times for 176 yards and two touchdowns, averaging 58.7 yards per game.
+- He's also carried the ball 30 times for 176 yards and two touchdowns, averaging 58.7 yards per game.

 Hurts' Philadelphia Teammates